Why study Nutrition Sciences?

-If you have completed your baccalaureate degree and have a verification statement for completion of the Didactic Program in Dietetics (DPD) requirements from a program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), you are eligible to apply to the MS in Nutrition Sciences - Clinical Nutrition concentration.
-This track includes graduate coursework integrated with the supervised practice experience (equivalent of a dietetic internship).
+If you have completed your baccalaureate degree and have a verification statement for completion of the Didactic Program in Dietetics (DPD) requirements from a program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®), you are eligible to apply to the MS in Nutrition Sciences - Clinical Nutrition concentration.
+This track includes graduate coursework integrated with the supervised practice experience (the equivalent of a dietetic internship).
 Students who complete this program would be eligible to take the national credentialing examination for RDNs.

 Students enrolled in the MS in Nutrition Sciences program can work with their graduate advisor to determine entry into the Certificate of Didactic Program in Dietetics (DPD).
-This certificate allows you to complete the necessary coursework to become a RDN.
+This certificate allows you to complete the necessary coursework to become an RDN.

 After completing the MS in Nutrition Sciences and Didactic Program in Dietetics, you will need to complete a traditional dietetic internship to be eligible to sit for the national credentialing examination for RDNs.
 These internships range in hourly experience from 1000 to 1200 hours and are typically 6 months to 1 year unpaid.
 Learn more on the Academy of Nutrition & Dietetics' directory of traditional dietetic internships.